RafaelAGutierrezM/RafaelAGutierrezM.github.io/_pages/about.md

 Recent News
 ------
 - _October, 2024._ I have started the second year of my PhD.
-The goals for this year are: to complete the corpus study of words derived from proper nouns that I started in the first year, to formulate hypotheses about the semantic and morphological properties of these words, and to test these hypotheses by means of experiments.
+The goals for this year are: to complete the corpus study of words derived from proper names that I started in the first year, to formulate hypotheses about the semantic and morphological properties of these words, and to test these hypotheses by means of experiments.
 - _September, 2024._ Nuo Xu and I have taken on the task of running the organization of the [GLiF](https://www.upf.edu/web/glif) seminars (a task we will be undertaking throughout this year).
 I am excited to work hand in hand with Nuo and to contribute to my research group in carrying out this task.
 - _August, 2024_.
 I participated in the [35th European Summer School on Logic, Language and Information (ESSLLI)](https://2024.esslli.eu).
 I was delighted to learn about very interesting developments in formal linguistics and to engage in dialogue with inspiring scholars.
 -	_May, 2024_.
 I successfully defended my research plan.
 I thank [Katrin Erk](https://www.katrinerk.com), [Olivier Bonami](http://www.llf.cnrs.fr/fr/Gens/Bonami) and [Thomas Brochhagen](https://brochhagen.github.io) for reading my project and offering valuable comments and suggestions.